 A challenging league 1 for Vets this year after promotion, we finished 3rd after a decent season but a few games should have gone our way.
 But huge positives going into the 2023/2024 season with an immensely talented and great bunch of players in our possession.
 We’re very much looking forward to seeing what 2023/2024 brings for our brill Vets!
 Thanks to them all and Jim and Jack for producing such a top squad.

 The future looks bright for Rockland Utd F.C., motivated for more success with fantastic players, a strong committee and amazing sponsors and supporters.

-We’re approaching 100 years as a club (keep an ear out for a special event for this) and we’re keen for many more memorable milestones!
+We’re approaching 100 years as a club (keep an ear out for a special event for this, as of June 2023 we have started planning!) and we’re looking forward to many more memorable milestones.